PierreMishra/Lung_Cancer_Rates_ENV.710/README.md

-# Lung Cancer and its factors
+# Global Lung Cancer Rates & Socio-Environmental Factors
 This repository contains files pertaining to analyzing the factors affecting global lung cancer incidences.
 The work presented here is a collaboration between Lannette Rangel and I.